MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configure the list of servers that Google Chrome can delegate to.
+  Configure the list of servers that Microsoft Edge can delegate to.

 Separate multiple server names with commas.
 Wildcards (*) are allowed.

-If you don't configure this policy Google Chrome won't delegate user credentials even if a server is detected as Intranet.
+If you don't configure this policy Microsoft Edge won't delegate user credentials even if a server is detected as Intranet.

   #### Supported features: